Office of Emergency Management

 communication, and continuous improvement.

 The Office of Emergency Management and Preparedness was transferred to the University Police in October, 2007 and charged with overseeing the emergency preparedness and planning activities on of our University.
-The office is tasked with the oversight of the University’s “All Hazards” Emergency Response Plan that will be used in the event a natural disaster or a human-made incident strikes the campus.
+The office is tasked with the oversight of the University’s “All Hazards” Emergency Operations Plan, individual Buildinging Emergency Plans(BEP), and Special Event Plans that will be used in the event a natural disaster or a human-made incident that strikes the campus.

 Our goal is to provide a means to utilize all available resources to